jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ### -Environment
 A dictionary containing explicit environment variables to use for the new process.
 These env vars will be used instead of the existing process environment variables if defined.
+Use `Get-TokenEnvironment` to generate a new environment block that can be modified as needed for the new process.
 Cannot be used with `-UseNewEnvironment`.

 ```yaml